InjectiveLabs/docs/source/includes/_spotrpc.md

 ## StreamTrades

 Stream newly executed trades of spot markets.
-The default request streams all spot trades from all markets.
+The default request streams trades from all spot markets.

 **\*Trade execution types**